BGAcademy23/B3/tutorial.md

 ```
-T=8 # adjust to number of threads that you booted with, takes ~30 minutes with 4 threads
+T=8 # adjust to number of threads that you booted with, takes ~30 minutes with 8 threads with the real OrthoDB parition
+    # it takes ~5 minutes with the artificial small protein database

 # delete output from a possible previous run if it exists
 if [ -d BRAKER3 ]